yairEO/tagify/README.md

 ```

 ## Edit tags
-Tags which aren't `read-only` can be edited by double-clicking them (by default)
+Tags that aren't `read-only` can be edited by double-clicking them (by default)
 or by changing the `editTags` *setting* to `1`, making tags editable by single-clicking them.

 The value is saved on `blur` or by pressing `enter` key.
 Pressing `Escape` will revert the change trigger `blur`.